-Townley School has an active Friends of Townley group (FOTS) which meets regularly.
+Townley School has an active Friends of Townley group

+(FOTS) which meets regularly.
 They fundraise for a number of projects which the school could not otherwise afford to offer, such as the swimming pool and full sized cooker for cookery lessons.

 FOTS welcome anyone who would like to support the school.
-If you are interested, please contact the school for further information.
+If you are interested, please contact the school or email friendsoftownleyFOTS@outlook.com for further information.